SciFlow-FYP/DataSets/README.md

-## Datasets for testing the SciFlow framework
+## Datasets for evaluating the SciFlow framework

 Contains datasets for the two case studies considered.